-- Canned pumpkin – you want a 15-ounce can of 100% pure pumpkin puree, not pumpkin pie filling, which has added sweetener and other ingredients
+- Canned pumpkin – 100% pure pumpkin puree, not pumpkin pie filling, which has added sweetener and other ingredients

 - Steel-cut oats – use the thicker, less processed steel-cut oats for this recipe (not old fashioned oats or quick-cooking oats, as they will get too mushy in the Instant Pot)

 - Milk – use any unsweetened dairy or non-dairy milk of choice

 - Pure maple syrup – gives these oats the right amount of sweetness and a touch of maple flavoring